Remember - 80% of paddle making happens in just a few hours. That final 20%, like so many

 pieces cut down to size.

-Finally, with a kit you get all the mixing cups, brushes, and stir sticks that
+Finally, with a kit you get mixing cups, brushes, stir sticks,

-make 'the making' less frustrating.
+and wax paper that make 'the making' easier.
 All the utility stuff you need is in the kit, you don't

 have to go hunt for it, or borrow it from your neighbor.